peartherapeutics/bitrise-aws-device-farm-runner/README.md

 # Amazon Device Farm Runner
 Deploys app to device farm and starts a test run with a preconfigured test package and device pool.

-This Step requires an Amazon Device Farm registration.
-To register an account, [click here](https://aws.amazon.com/device-farm/)

-Use the [aws-device-farm-file-deploy](https://github.com/peartherapeutics/bitrise-aws-device-farm-file-deploy) step to upload your latest test package (and extra app data if required) before this step runs.

 ## Setup instructions
 :warning: This step requires a fair amount of configuration in order to work properly.
 [Please read the wiki for setup instructions](https://github.com/peartherapeutics/bitrise-aws-device-farm-runner/wiki).